UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Performance Evaluation

 In this experimental setup, we evaluated the gateway's performance under three scenarios: (C$_1$) one input and one output, (C$_2$) two inputs and one output, where only one input transmits data at a time, and (C$_3$) two inputs and one output, with both inputs transmitting data simultaneously.

-Figs. \ref{plot_gw_throughput} and \ref{plot_gw_delay} illustrate the throughput and data processing delay of the gateway, respectively.
+Figs. \ref{plot_gw_throughput} and \ref{plot_gw_delay} illustrate the gateway's throughput and data processing delay, respectively.
 As expected, the gateway shows significantly higher throughput and lower processing delay in the single input/output scenario compared to the other cases.
-Conversely, the gateway requires slightly more processing time and exhibits reduced throughput in the two-input/single-output scenario.
-This is due to the need to process data from both inputs before transferring it to the output.
+Conversely, the gateway requires slightly more processing time and exhibits reduced throughput in the two-input/single-output scenario due to the need to process data from both inputs before transferring it to the output.
 Overall, the gateway maintains high throughput and minimal data processing delay across all scenarios, underscoring the superiority of its performance.